 Her approach is relational and non-hierarchical, grounded in the belief that you are the expert of your own lived experience.
 Therapy becomes a collaborative process of inquiry, where Lizzie offers attuned presence, therapeutic skill, and thoughtful guidance, while trusting the deeper intelligence within you.

-Drawing from Process-oriented Psychotherapy, Parts work, ecological perspectives and Somatic Psychotherapy, Lizzie approaches experiences of grief, life transitions, and inner conflict not as problems to be resolved, but as expressions that carry insight, emotion, and potential for integration.
+Drawing from Process-oriented Psychotherapy, Depth Psychology, ecological perspectives and Somatic Psychotherapy, Lizzie approaches difficult experiences and inner conflict not as problems to be resolved, but as expressions that carry insight, emotion, and potential for integration.
 This approach supports the gentle exploration of unconscious patterns, attachment dynamics, and embodied responses, while fostering greater self-trust and emotional resilience.

 Lizzie is accredited with the Psychotherapy and Counselling Federation of Australia (PACFA) and is committed to ethical practice and ongoing professional development.